ganeshreddychimmula/notes/2 - Source Material/Guide/Mermaid Syntax - Guide.md

 ---
 # Mermaid Syntax - Guide
 Mermaid is a Markdown-inspired tool that renders text into diagrams.
 For example, Mermaid can render flow charts, sequence diagrams, pie charts and more.
-For more information, see the [Mermaid documentation](https://mermaid-js.github.io/mermaid/#/).
+For more information, see the [](https://mermaid-js.github.io/mermaid/#/).

 Mermaid is a JavaScript based diagramming and charting tool that uses Markdown-inspired text definitions and a renderer to create and modify complex diagrams.
 The main purpose of Mermaid is to help documentation catch up with development.